MandyNeumeyer/star-rating-app/README.md

 ## Overview

-- Set up your app into components.
+- Split your app up into components.
 - Produce 5 icons.
 - To manage your state use the `useState` Hook from React.
 - When you hover over the icons, it should give you a preview of how the icons might look.